Maplespyder/NIN-Guide/_posts/2024-07-04-nin-advanced-optimization.markdown

 <hr>
 <br>

-For both options below, I recommend using <b class="pb">XIVAlexander</b> for reducing ping induced animation locks and <b class="pb">Reaction</b> for FPS locking on all skills.
+For both options below, I recommend plugins for FPS Locking & reducing animation lock induced by ping.
+Some recommendations:

+- <b class="pb">XIVAlexander</b>: For reducing ping induced animation locks **and** FPS Locking
+- <b class="pb">Reaction</b>: For FPS Locking
+- <b class="pb">NoClippy</b>: For reducing ping induced animation locks

 These options are often rather slight gains (20-50rdps) over standard, so it's not necessary to do this but for anyone wishing to milk any extra DPS they can.